marcelpu/codingChallenges/feedLayout/README.md

     git push origin master (upload commits to your central github repository)

 **start:** To start the application, open the index.html in a browser (Firefox).
 To open it in Chrome you have to open the files with a local webserver e.g. Apache.
 sass: If you don’t use sass, you can add your styles directly to `styles/amazine.css`.
-Otherwise use it to compile the sass files to replace the styles/amazine.css file. [http://sass-lang.com/install](http://sass-lang.com/install)
+Otherwise use it to compile the sass files to replace the `styles/amazine.css` file.
-We prepared some variables and mixins that are explained in detail in the code files.
+Find more about sass on [http://sass-lang.com/install](http://sass-lang.com/install) We prepared some variables and mixins that are explained in detail in the code files.
 You could add some more variables or mixins just as you like.